Assessments and advice for Dyslexia, Dyspraxia, ADHD specialist services and support include

 - Consultancy advice regarding DDA and Equality in management of Dyslexia in the workplace

 - Assessments for Dyspraxia, ADHD and Autistic Spectrum conditions

-- Full reports containing advice and recommendations for education and employment purposes.
+- Assessment for children and students with reports containing advice and recommendations for education

-- Support for understanding and managing dyslexia, dyspraxia, ADHD and autistic spectrum conditions
+- Counselling support for understanding and managing dyslexia, dyspraxia, ADHD and autistic spectrum conditions

 - Advice for teachers for inclusive learning and individual education and learning plans